openium/symfony-toolkit/README.md

 Then, you need to create an ExceptionFormatService in your project and extends  the one in the bundle.

-2 methods can be override :
+2 methods and one property can be override :
 - `genericExceptionResponse` which will be defining each part of the exception: `$code, $text, $message`.
 - `addKeyToErrorArray` which will add keys in final json object
+- `$jsonKeys` to override final json keys
 #### Example
 ```php
 <?php